 but even bigger changes most likely lie in the near future.

 Next year alone, Pehuenche Pass will remain open year round for the first time in history,

 a 300 megawatt hydropower station (known as Los Condores) will be coming online in the region,

 and work is set to resume on the Alto Maule Winter Center project.

 Alto Maule Ski Area

 Earlier this year, the CChC announced that it would be working with a budget of

-$660 million USD for the next round of infrastructure involving Pehuenche Pass, Talca, and the Maule Region and mentioned an
+$660 million USD for the next round of infrastructure projects in the Maule Region and mentioned an

-above ground commuter train system to connect Talca with San Clemente and the construction of an extensive plaza
+above ground commuter train system connecting Talca and San Clemente and the construction of a

 © Copyright Hacienda Santa Teresa